 Years 1 - 2 (ages 5 - 6)

-Every teacher in Year 1 and 2 ensures that each child is treated the same: with the upmost care and respect.
+Every teacher in Year 1 and 2 ensures that each child is treated with the upmost care and respect.
 We provide a curriculum that is both challenging and stimulating, ensuring that children enjoy their learning, as well as feel part of an ever-growing educational environment.

 Our bilingual teaching and learning programme in the early Primary helps students develop the skills they need in English and Chinese in order to become proficient speakers.
-In each classroom, students immerse themselves in both languages as Western and Chinese Co-teachers instruct and provide feedback.
+In each classroom, students immerse themselves in both languages as Western and Chinese Co-Teachers instruct and provide feedback.

 Students are supported throughout the programme by differentiated classes.
-YCIS provides services to students who qualify for our English as an Additional Language (EAL) programme and level-based Chinese classes.
+YCIS Beijing provides services to students who qualify for our English as an Additional Language (EAL) programme and level-based Chinese classes.
 We want to build our students up to be confident risk-takers.

 A great opportunity for play-based learning also presents itself during our study of narratives, which are made more accessible and enjoyable through numerous role-play activities.
-In Year One, our students have three dedicated Gross Motor Skills per week, where physical development is supported through the provision of age-appropriate equipment, whilst giving autonomy to our students.
-We further extend development and learning through play and by the creation an “Exploration & Discovery” unit on the Year One floor!
+In Year 1, our students have three dedicated Gross Motor Skills per week, where physical development is supported through the provision of age-appropriate equipment, whilst giving autonomy to our students.
+We further extend development and learning through play and creating an “Exploration & Discovery” unit on the Year 1 floor!